 4 Outstanding Saigon Craft Breweries in District 1 You Shouldn’t Miss

 I’m pretty sure I will get laughed out of town if I try to generalise how each brewery’s beers taste.
 I’m no cicerone after all; I’m only a beer tourist.
-Please accept my humble, non-authoritative description of what you can expect.
+Please accept my humble, non-authoritative description of what you can expect at the brewery tasting rooms after you’ve filled your belly with popular Vietnamese dishes.

 Saigon craft breweries that Rambling Feet visited